Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Wandern RiffelbergWandern am Riffelberg mit Matterhorn (Foto: Zermatt Tourismus Pascal Gertschen)

-Day 4: Montreux - Gruyères / Broc - Geneva
+Tag 4: Montreux - Gruyères / Broc - Genf

-On your train ride back to Montreux and onward to Geneva, try to digest your cheese and chocolate overdose.
-Spend the rest of the day hanging out in Geneva and exploring Switzerland’s second largest city.
+On the train ride back to Montreux and onwards to Geneva, you can try to digest your cheese and chocolate overload.
+Spend the rest of the day exploring Geneva, Switzerland's second-largest city.

 Gasse GruyeresGasse in Gruyeres (Foto: Seraina Zellweger)